How to Shoot Better Smartphone Videos

 - Go horizontal (your phone, not you).
 It’s better for showing where you are, or adding other people into the shot (unless you’re using a platform that favours the uppy-downy format)

 - Take the high road (and high angle).
 Put the phone at eye level or higher in order to keep your face and backgrounds looking their best (and keeping your chin count to 1).

-Of course, there’s lots of microphones, lens additions and apps that help you look good too.
+Of course, there are lots of microphones, lens additions, and apps that help you look good too.
 Our tips and tricks are pretty universal and usually work with any kind of camera, phone or otherwise.